 Political and economic instability in Ukraine have led to a deterioration in public finances, turbulence on the country's financial markets, a lack of available capital, a depreciation of the hryvnia against major foreign currencies and a spike in inflation.
 According to provisional estimates by the State Statistics Service of Ukraine, the country's GDP fell by 9.9% year-on-year in 2015.
-However, quarterly GDP figures indicate that the decline slowed The Ukrainian economy is currently highly dependent on external support.
+However, quarterly GDP figures indicate that the decline slowed considerably in the third and fourth quarters, and the National Bank of Ukraine currently estimates that the nation's economy will return to growth in 2016.
+The Ukrainian economy is currently highly dependent on external support.
 On 11 March 2015, the executive board of the International Monetary Fund (IMF) approved a four-year extended fund facility programme of around US\$17.5 billion for Ukraine.
 In 2015, the country obtained the first and second tranches of US\$5 billion and US\$1.7 billion, respectively.
 Further disbursements of IMF tranches depend on the government's ability to implement reforms and other factors.